mbhushan/ps-algods-py/chap3-BasicDataStructure/Programming_Exercises_chap3.md

 ```
 is intended only to show the matching and nesting structure for tags in the language.
 Write a program that can check an HTML document for proper opening and closing tags.
 > Please refer to HTMLTagValidator.py for implementation and HTMLTagValidator_inout.txt for sample input/output.

+##### 12. To implement the length method, we counted the number of nodes in the list.
+An alter- native strategy would be to store the number of nodes in the list as an additional piece of data in the head of the list.
+Modify the UnorderedList class to include this information and rewrite the length method.
+> Please refer to LinkedList.py for unordered link list implementation and LinkedListClient.py for testing the main class LinkedList.py